Fl4gu1z0wsky/CEH/README.md

 **COBIT** - Control Objectives for Information and Related Technologies - Created by ISACA (Information Systems Audit and Control Association).
 It defines a set of generic processes for the management of IT, with each process defined together with process inputs and outputs, key process-activities, process objectives, performance measures and an elementary maturity model.

+**802.11a** - It operates in the 5 GHz band with a maximum net data rate of 54 Mbit/s, plus error correction code, which yields realistic net achievable throughput in the mid-20 Mbit/s.
+Published in 1999.

+**802.11g** - works in the 2.4 GHz band (like 802.11b), but uses the same OFDM based transmission scheme as 802.11a.
+It operates at a maximum physical layer bit rate of 54 Mbit/s exclusive of forward error correction codes, or about 22 Mbit/s average throughput.
+Compatible with 802.11b.
+Published in 2003.

+**802.11i** - Implemented as Wi-Fi Protected Access II (WPA2).
+This standard specifies security mechanisms for wireless networks, replacing the short Authentication and privacy clause.
+It deprecated broken Wired Equivalent Privacy (WEP).
+Published in 2004.

+**802.11n** - It operates on both the 2.4 GHz and the 5 GHz bands.
+Support for 5 GHz bands is optional.
+Its net data rate ranges from 54 Mbit/s to 600 Mbit/s.
+Published in 2006.

 ## :bulb: MANAGEMENT

 **AV** - Asset value - The cost of the hardware and the person who repair it (and the time to fix).